matryx/nanome-docs/docs/help/faq.md

 - Windows 10 Operating System

 ## Can I use Nanome on Mac/Linux?
 Nanome does not currently support Mac or Linux.
-Windows is the primary operating system for using VR headsets and represents the best way to use Nanome.
-Additionally, Nanome is compatible with the Oculus Quest mobile headset.
+Windows is the primary operating system for using VR headsets and represents the best way to use Nanome using a PC.
+Alternatively, users can use all-in-one headsets such as the Meta Quest Pro, Meta Quest 2, or Vive Focus 3 devices.

 ## Do I need an Internet connection to use Nanome?
 A stable Internet connection is highly recommended when using Nanome, especially when collaborating with other users.
 Access to the web is also necessary to download structures from databases like RCSB and DrugBank Databases.
 For solo users with structures stored on their local machines, internet access is not required.

 ## How many users can join a Nanome session at the same time?
-Nanome currently supports up to 20 collaborators in a room.
-Soon, more spectators will be able to join in 3D.
+Nanome currently supports up to 20 XR collaborators in a room concurrently.
+Up to 50 more users can join via Nanome's 2D mode.

 ## What file formats does Nanome support?
 How can I import them?
 Nanome supports .pdb, .sdf, and features limited compatibility with other atomic coordinate files, like .cif.
 While .pdb or .sdf format are the most stable formats, we are always improving our parser’s ability to handle anomalies.